makyo/writing/work/the-fool/the-fool.md

 "Tell me about your day," she had begun, and as I spoke, she shuffled a worn deck of cards, nodding along with me.
 She drew the cards and lay them face up on the table with a casual slowness that did little to distract from my words.

 "Now," she says when I finish talking.
-The porcupine, the table and cards, a bright room with motes in the sunbeams; an image more meaningful than I expect.
+The porcupine, the table and cards, a bright room with motes in afternoon sunbeams; an image more meaningful than I anticipated.
 "Here are three cards.
 Look, and tell me the first thing you notice."

 "Notice?"
 I ask.
 I sound dubious even to myself.